MeetGJethva/Prasnottari/README.md

 - **Search Functionality**: Easily search for questions, topics, subjects, or years using specific keywords.
   - *Search Keywords*: Enter a keyword to find matching exam materials.

-- **Sort & Filter**: Sort the search results in ascending/descending order or filter based on various criteria such as subject, topic, or year.
+- **Sort & Filter**: Sort the search results or filter based on various criteria such as subject or year.

-- **Question and Paper Upload**: Users can upload their own questions or question papers (subject to admin verification).
+- **Question and Paper Upload**: Users can upload their own questions or question papers.
-  - *Upload Questions*: Add questions with topic, subject, marks, and answer.
+  - *Upload Questions*: Add questions with subject, marks, and answer.
   - *Upload Question Papers*: Upload PDFs of question papers with details like subject, year, etc.

 - **Paper Generation Tool**: Students can create customized question papers based on selected topics or subjects, improving their targeted study sessions.